tidyverse/tidyverse.org/content/articles/2018-11-parsnip-internals.markdown

 In many cases, the model specification arguments (e.g. `mtry` or `min_n`) and engine arguments are simple objects or scalar values.
 It makes sense to quote `data`, `x` or `y` but why not just evaluate the other arguments as usual?

-There are a few use reasons.
+There are a few reasons.
 First, there are some arguments whose evaluation should be deferred.
 For example, `stan` and `ranger` models have their own random seed arguments.
 To enable reproducibility, `parsnip` gives these function default values of `seed = sample.int(10^5, 1)`.
-If this argument were unquoted, the the seed value would be fixed when the package were compiled.
+If this argument were unquoted, then the seed value would be fixed when the package was compiled.
 There are solutions for this simple example though.

 As seen above for data descriptors, there is the need to wait for some argument values to be evaluated at the same time that the call is evaluated.
-Originally, `parsnip` immediately evaluated almost all of the arguments and our advice was to have users quote special arguments using `rlang::expr`.
+Originally, `parsnip` immediately evaluated almost all of the arguments and our advice was to have users quote special arguments using `rlang::expr()`.
 The feedback on this aspect of `parsnip` was uniformity unfavorable since it would require many casual users to learn `rlang` and metaprogramming techniques.
-For this reason, we moved the metaprogramming parts within the function to accomplish the same goals but without the user requiring to understand the technical minutiae.
-When a user uses an argument like `min_n = max(8, floor(.obs()/10))`, the use of quosures is hidden from view and it looks like they are using an ordinary function called `.obs()`.
+For this reason, we moved the metaprogramming parts within the function to accomplish the same goals, but without the user being required to understand the technical minutiae.
+When a user uses an argument like `min_n = max(8, floor(.obs()/10))`, the use of quosures is hidden from view, and it looks like they are using an ordinary function called `.obs()`.

 One final reason to leave arguments unevaluated in the model specification is related to _future plans_.
 As previously mentioned, `caret` rigidly defined which model parameters were available for performance tuning.
 The approach taken by `parsnip` is very much the opposite.
 We want to enable users to tune any aspect of the model that they see fit, including some of the engine specific parameters.

 For example, when fitting a Bayesian regression model, a user might want to tune over how diffuse the prior distribution should be and so on.
-Rather than formally defining every possible tunable parameter, `parsnip` allows the user to have a _placeholder_ for parameters in the model specification that declares "I want to change this parameter but I don't know what the exact value should be."
+Rather than formally defining every possible tunable parameter, `parsnip` allows the user to have a _placeholder_ for parameters in the model specification that declares, "I want to change this parameter, but I don't know what the exact value should be."

 To do this, a special function called `varying()` is used.
-A model cannot be fit if it has any varying parameters but future packages will be able to detect any of these parameter and construct tuning grids accordingly.
-The parameter values can be changed to specific candidate values and these are then tested to see which value is the most appropriate.
-The code to do this in not ready at this point and will be part of another package.
+A model cannot be fit if it has any varying parameters but future packages will be able to detect any of these parameters and construct tuning grids accordingly.
+The parameter values can be changed to specific candidate values, and these are then tested to see which value is the most appropriate.
+The code to do this is not ready at this point and will be part of another package.
 However, we can demonstrate how this happens inside of `parsnip`:

 ```r